BillyCoenakaimad-ctrl/DVXK-mod/README.md

 THE REV 2 ENGINE RESET
 Revelations 2 is a disaster under the hood.
 It has a bugged internal clock that gets out of sync with your hardware.
 That’s why you have to do the <mark>ritual</mark>: launch the game, switch to 30 FPS for a few seconds, then flip it back to Variable.
 It’s like a <mark>jump-start for the engine’s heart</mark> to make sure all our technical fixes actually align with your monitor's refresh rate.**
+IMPORTANT: The original DXVK Project belongs to DOITSUJIN.
+TO INSTALL JUST COPY AND PAST THE FILES IN THE ROOT OF YOUR GAME FOLDER WEHTHER IT IS RESIDENT EVIL 6 OR REVELATIONS 2.
+IF ANYONE IS STILL STRUGGLING WITH THIS EVEN AFTER IMPLEMENTING THE FIX PLEASE POST YOUR DIRECT X LOG.